tblarel/mybnb/README.md

 ### **Key Features**
 * Secure User Sign Up and Login with full user authentication using BCrypt
 * Browse home listings in multiple cities across the globe
-* Explore and filter listings through integrated GoogleMaps and by number of guests and price.
+* Explore and filter listings through integrated GoogleMaps and by number of guests and price
 * Book available homes and view your bookings & listings through your User profile page
+* Leave ratings and reviews for your past bookings

 ### **Search Functionality**
 ![GIF](https://media.giphy.com/media/f6UShQk3eRIfJF7QXM/giphy.gif)